-New study review examines benefits of music therapy for surgery patientsNovember 19th, 2012 in Other /
+New study review examines benefits of music therapy for surgery patientsNovember 19th, 2012 by Allison Perry in Other /

 Lori Gooding works with spina bifida patient Joshua Divens during a music therapy session at Kentucky Children's Hospital.